lijuthomas1/Unity-Tv-App/README.md

-# Unity-Tv-App
+# Tv App

 ## Description

-* The Unity-Tv-App allows users to interact with a television using touch input.
+* The  Tv App allows users to interact with a television using touch input.
 * Users can turn on the TV and select a gallery option from it.
 * The gallery displays three videos stored locally within the app.
 * Users can select any video and play it on the TV screen.